-- The school has a Complaints Procedure available to parents, learners and members of staff and visitors who wish to report concerns.
-This can be found one the website and in our policy folders in the staff rooms. - 41.
-All reported concerns will be taken seriously and considered within the relevant and appropriate process.
-Anything that constitutes an allegation against a member of staff or volunteer will be dealt with under the specific Procedures for Managing Allegations against Staff policy or Appendix 5 or this policy.
-Policy Monitoring and Review - This policy will be reviewed at least annually.
+- The school has a Complaints Procedure available to parents, learners and members of staff and visitors who wish to report concerns. - All reported concerns will be taken seriously and considered within the relevant and appropriate process.
+Anything that constitutes an allegation against a member of staff or volunteer will be dealt with under the specific Procedures for Managing Allegations against Staff policy.

+41. Policy Monitoring and Review

+- This policy will be reviewed at least annually.
 The policy will be revised following any national or local policy updates, any local child protection concerns and/or any changes to our procedures.
-Staff will be informed of any changes made. - The DSL and deputy DSLs meet at least fortnightly to review all safeguarding cases and check on the actions taken and what further actions are needed.
-This includes pupils with early help and child protection plans.
-Our welfare team meets fortnightly to check and review any emerging patterns which may suggest a safeguarding concern, issues may include attendance, behaviour, peer relationships and concerns raised by staff. - The Headteacher will provide regular reporting on safeguarding activity and systems to the governing body.
-The governing body will not receive details of individual children's situations or identifying features of families as part of their oversight responsibility. - The governing body understands its responsibilities and duties as set out in KCSIE 2022 to ensure the effectiveness of the school's safeguarding arrangements, including those for online safety.
+Staff will be informed of any changes made. - The DSL and welfare team meet fortnightly to review all safeguarding cases and check on the actions taken and what further actions are needed.
+This includes pupils with early help and child protection plans. . - The Designated Safeguarding Lead will provide regular reporting on safeguarding activity and systems to the governing body.
+The governing body will not receive details of individual children's situations or identifying features of families as part of their oversight responsibility. - The governing body understands its responsibilities and duties as set out in KCSIE 2023 to ensure the effectiveness of the school's safeguarding arrangements, including those for online safety.
 In addition to the regular reports you safeguarding provided by the DSL, governors will take a proactive varied approach to checking the school's safeguarding arrangements.
 This will include: meetings with the DSL, visits to school, ascertaining the views of staff, pupils and parents through discussions and/r surveys, use of an audit tool, asking all governors to ask a safeguarding question during meetings with leaders/staff on other aspects of school life (such as subject meetings or SENCo meeting), termly checks of the SCR, review of school data and use of an external consultant.